ha5dzs/nyuad-aprs-server/README.md

 #### Database

-Set up the database (connect to database using: "sudo -u postgres psql").
+Set up the database (connect to database using: `sudo -u postgres psql`).
 If you choose to replace "database_user" and "database_password", then update `trackdirect.ini` as well.

-Note that APRS using UTF-8 encoding so it may be necessary to specify as shown.
+**Note** that some server scripts have this username and password saved as well, edit them if you change this

 ```shell
 sudo -u postgres psql
 ```

+...once you are in, then:

 ```sql
 CREATE DATABASE trackdirect ENCODING 'UTF8';